HAU

 Section 4.
 Board of Directors

 4. 4.1.
 The Society shall be governed by an executive Board of Directors composed of a minimum of three and maximum of seven individuals.
-New Directors are elected by the members of the Society of Ethnographic Theory along with the existing Board of Directors.
+New Directors are elected by the members of the Society for Ethnographic Theory along with the existing Board of Directors.
 Each Director has equal voting rights and powers and shares responsibilities in running the Society.
 Directors may include individuals from HAU-Net institutions and other affiliated groups (See Article IX).
 The Editors of HAU: Journal of Ethnographic Theory or HAU Books shall not be Directors.
 A Chair shall be elected among the existing Directors every two years.

 4.4.2.
 The Board shall have authority to execute on behalf of the Society all powers and functions of the Society, as defined in these Bylaws and the Articles of Association, as per UK law.